CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/18.appendix/default.md

 # Prepare to migrate

-The following operations are done on the guest VM for prepare to migrate.
+ Below operations are performed on each Guest VM that is planned for migration :

-### Linux

-For a Support Linux OS we will
+ **On supported Linux guest VM :**
-1. Check VMware tools installed and running
+1. Checks if VMware tools are installed and running
-1. Appliance copy prepare to migrate tool to Guest in User’s home directory->.PIO->hyc
+2. HDM Appliance copies a prepare to migrate tool  in Guest User’s home directory->.PIO->hyc
-1. Check iSCSI initiator package installed (install it if not)
+3. Installs iSCSI initiator package if it is not installed
-1. Add iSCSI driver/module to initrd
+4. Adds iSCSI driver/module to initrd
-1. Install grub scripts to support customized Grub entries and to support EFI
+5. Installs grub scripts to support, customized Grub entries and to support EFI
-1. Configure and Update grub to allow iSCSI booting
+6. Configures and Updates grub to allow iSCSI booting
-1. Get network configuration pre-migration and then Set post migration network configuration
+7. Fetches pre-migration network configuration information and then sets it post migration

-### Windows

-For a Supported Windows OS we will
+**On supported Windows guest VM**
-1. Check VMware tools installed and running
+1. Checks if VMware tools are installed and running
-1. Appliance copy prepare to migrate tool to Guest in ProgramData->PIO->hyc directory
+2. HDM Appliance copies prepare to migrate tool in Guest user’s ProgramData->PIO->hyc directory
-1. Appliance copy NVSPBIND package in tmp directory of Guest (if not copied earlier)
+3. HDM Appliance copies NVSPBIND package in in Guest user’s tmp directory
-1. Check NVSPBIND package installed (install it if not)
+4. Installs  NVSPBIND package if  it is  not installed
-1. Disable WFP(Windows Filtering Platform) Lightweight Filter driver like ms_wfplwf_upper, ms_ndiscap_lower and ms_ndiscap to unblock iSCSI traffic
+5. Disables WFP(Windows Filtering Platform) Lightweight Filter driver like ms_wfplwf_upper, ms_ndiscap_lower and ms_ndiscap to unblock iSCSI traffic
-1. Configure ISCSI initiator service by turning on 'msiscsi' service and setting 'service_start_mode' to 'automatic' so it will be going to autostart on each boot.
+6. Configures ISCSI initiator service by turning on 'msiscsi' service and sets 'service_start_mode' to 'automatic' so that it can be auto started after each boot.
-1. Schedule a task which makes offline devices online.
+7. Schedules a task which makes offline devices online.
-1. Get network configuration pre-migration and then Set post migration network configuration
+8. Fetches pre-migration network configuration information and then sets it post migration

 # HDM - Component Interactions